Here I Go (2 Unlimited song)

-"Here I Go" is a song recorded by Belgian/Dutch Eurodance band 2 Unlimited.
-It is co-written by band members Ray Slijngaard and Anita Dels, and was released in March 1995 as the third single from their third album, Real Things (1994).
-In the US, the song was released as a double a-side single with 2 Unlimited's next European single, "Nothing Like the Rain".
-It was a top 10 hit in at least five countries; Belgium, Finland, Lithuania, the Netherlands and Spain.
+"Here I Go" is a song by Belgian/Dutch Eurodance group 2 Unlimited.
+It was co-written by band members Ray Slijngaard and Anita Doth and was released in March 1995 by Byte Records as the third single from their third album, Real Things (1994).
+In the United States, the song was released as a double A-side single with 2 Unlimited's next European single, "Nothing Like the Rain".
+"Here I Go" became a top-10 hit in at least five countries: Belgium, Finland, Lithuania, the Netherlands, and Spain.
+Its black-and-white music video was directed by Nigel Simpkiss.